Steps to Attend Montana Youth Challenge

 Once you have submitted your application, the admissions counselor in your area will follow up with you (the applicant) to discuss your goals.

 After the interview with your admissions counselor (either over-the-phone or in-person) and all documents have been submitted, your application will be submitted for review.
-The Admissions Department will notify you (primary contact noted in the application) of the outcome of your application.
+The Admissions Department will notify the primary contact (noted in the application) of the outcome of your application.

 step 4: secure a mentor